SirDank/KnightLauncher-Android/README.md

 <h1 align="center">KnightLauncher (Android)</h1>

 KnightLauncher is a launcher that allows you to play **Spiral Knights** on your Android device.
-It is a fork of [PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher) and [Amethyst](https://github.com/AngelAuraMC/Amethyst-Android).
+It is a fork of [Amethyst](https://github.com/AngelAuraMC/Amethyst-Android)

 ## Introduction